AlexKordic/The-real-history-of-async-networking/README.md

 ## The misconception (2016)

-I constantly get the impression todays employers don't really know what they are looking for or what they really need.
+I constantly get the impression today's employers don't really know what they are looking for or what they really need.
 I see how hip and modern start-ups working with everyday non-mindblowing server solutions search for people with experience in Node.js and nothing else.

 They somehow believe a C programmer with decades of experience cannot possibly understand this completely new async networking stack.
 Because, we all know Node.js and JavaScript are completely new technologies never before seen.
 A C programmer cannot possibly wrap their head around async code since C is not an async language like JavaScript.
 You cannot possibly grasp the concept of Node.js and JavaScript if you do not have 20 years of experience with *only* it.